Controlling Problem Pimples

 Zits.
 Pimples.
 Spots.
 Whatever you call it, acne can cause discomfort and embarrassment.
 This skin condition affects most people at some point during their lives.
 About 4 out of every 5 people experience acne outbreaks between the ages of 11 and 30.

 Doctors don’t know why only some people get acne.
-They do know what raises the risk for acne.
+However, they do know what raises the risk for acne.
 Increases in certaincan cause oil glands to get bigger and make more oil.
 These hormone levels go up during puberty.
 Because of this, acne is most common in adolescents and young adults.
 Hormone changes caused by pregnancy or by starting or stopping birth control pills can also trigger acne.

 But people of all ages can get acne.
 For most, acne goes away by the time they reach their 30s.
 However, some people in their 30s, 40s, and 50s still get acne.
 Although acne is usually not a serious health threat, it can be upsetting, and severe acne can lead to permanent scarring.